ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 9. BUILD AN EXPLAINER VIDEO LIBRARY

-If a picture is worth a thousand words, a one-minute video of your desktop/IDE/application with your voice discussing a technical topic is worth $1,000 in developer time savings. ere are many tools that make it trivially easy to record and share these mini video messages, including tools built into Slack and Loom.
+If a picture is worth a thousand words, a one-minute video of your desktop/IDE/application with your voice discussing a technical topic is worth $1,000 in developer time savings.
+There are many tools that make it trivially easy to record and share these mini video messages, including tools built into Slack and Loom.
 Not only can you clearly convey a technical idea more easily with a screen recording and voiceover than text, but you

 can do it on your own time.
 The resulting video can be sped up at the viewer s discretion, and the video can be archived and rewatched later as part